How to Protect Retirement Accounts from Creditors and Lawsuits

 An offshore IRA structure allows the account holder to invest IRA funds through an offshore LLC while maintaining the account’s tax-deferred status.
 The IRA retains its retirement account character for tax purposes while gaining the jurisdictional protection of a foreign entity.

-The threshold question is whether statutory exemptions—federal ERISA protection, state IRA exemptions, homestead exemptions—cover enough of a person’s total net worth to make a lawsuit economically impractical for the creditor.
-When they do, additional planning may not be necessary.
-When they do not, asset protection planning addresses the unprotected portion.
+The threshold question is whether statutory exemptions cover enough of a person’s total net worth to make a lawsuit economically impractical for the creditor.
+Homestead exemptions, retirement account protections, and wage exemptions may cover the majority of a middle-income professional’s wealth.
+For someone with substantial assets beyond those categories, asset protection planning addresses the unprotected portion that exemptions leave behind.

 Alper Law has structured offshore and domestic asset protection plans since 1991.
 Schedule a consultation or call (407) 444-0404.